Who is The Dark Wizard in The Lord of the Rings: The Rings of Power season 2?

 Ciaran Hinds plays The Dark Wizard in The Rings of Power season 2 (Image credit: Prime Video)

-The character played by Ciaran Hinds has caused much debate since we first got a glimpse of him in a The Rings of Power season 2 trailer and we were offered a few more clues to his real identity in the opening triple-bill of episodes.
+The character played by Ciaran Hinds has caused much debate among fans in recent weeks, yet we gained a few more clues to his real identity in the season finale.

-We first see him in Rhûn with one of his mysterious 'acolytes' reporting back on The Stranger's progress through the land that lies in the far East of Middle-Earth.
-These three beings - known as The Dweller, The Ascetic and The Nomad - were last seen tracking The Stranger (Daniel Weyman) in the opening series.
+In the opening triple bill of episodes we found him in Rhûn with one of his mysterious 'acolytes' reporting back on The Stranger's progress through the land that lies in the far East of Middle-Earth.

 Let's take a look at the possibilities...

 Who is The Dark Wizard?
-Is he Saruman?
+Is The Dark Wizard Saruman?

-If The Stranger is revealed to be Gandalf, as is widely expected, then it's safe to say the show's writers Patrick McKay and John D. Payne have brought his arrival forward, so it stands to reason they could have done the same with Saruman.
+But then neither did Gandalf, so if the show's writers Patrick McKay and John D. Payne have brought his arrival forward, it stands to reason they could have done the same with Saruman.

 We know Saruman headed east soon after he arrived in Middle-Earth, which means he could well be masquerading as The Dark Wizard in the land of Rhûn.
 The character played by Ciaran Hinds also appears to be wearing white robes, which would fit with him being Saruman (later known as Saruman the White).